tauri-apps/tauri-docs/docs/manual/development/security.md

 })
 ```

-If you do not enable the [isolation pattern](#Isolation-pattern), an attacker with remote code execution can overwrite the contents of `report.txt` since that API is generic and enabled.
+If you do not enable the [isolation pattern][1], an attacker with remote code execution can overwrite the contents of `report.txt` since that API is generic and enabled.
 If you use a dedicated command, this is not an issue:

 ```rust
 #[tauri::command]